canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 | **How to apply to your code** |  |  |  |
 | **Licence text** | https://www.gnu.org/licenses/gpl-3.0.txt | https://www.gnu.org/licenses/lgpl-3.0.txt | https://www.gnu.org/licenses/agpl-3.0.txt |

-Make sure that the outbound rights associated with the licence selected do not exceed inbound rights of any software components used in the source code; e.g.: it would not be possible to release a project under an MIT licence (permissive) if software components used within it were originally released under GPL3 (reciprocal).

 If multiple licences can be applied, choose a licence which matches the goal of the project and its interactions with other projects.
 This tends to revolve around the decision of whether to apply a permissive or reciprocal licence.

 The following chart details other key differences in this decision: